bmolnar91/workbook/module_web_with_python.md

 #### What hashing methods do you know?

 Salt:
-Salts are a random set of characters that are appended to the user’s password before(!) they are hashed.
+Salts are a random set of characters that are appended to the user's password before(!) they are hashed.
 Salts are stored in plain text along with the hashed output, so the website knows what salt to use when it comes to verify the password.
-Brute Force attacks will still be an issue, but Rainbow tables and Dictionary attacks won’t work because it's computationally infeasible to generate rainbow tables for every possible salt.
+Brute Force attacks will still be an issue, but Rainbow tables and Dictionary attacks won't work because it's computationally infeasible to generate rainbow tables for every possible salt.

 Pepper:
 A very short random string of characters appended to the end of the password.
 Peppers are random and different in each password.
 The pepper is not stored.